SafeHome.org may receive compensation from some providers listed on this page. Learn More

 As far as value, we continue to score Blink high.
 We’re not talking about rock-bottom prices here; we’d put Blink cameras in or around the mid-range category in terms of pricing.
 But for what these cameras gave us – a truly hassle-free experience – we wholeheartedly recommend adding Blink cameras to your home.

 With the extended-life batteries included in every Blink camera (except Blink Mini), you’ll get about two years of battery life with typical use.
-From what we’ve seen, that’s a whole lot of battery life in one charge.
+From what I’ve seen, that’s a whole lot of battery life in one charge.

 Since they’re owned by the same company, Blink and Alexa play well together.
 You can set up your Blink cameras to use voice commands through an Amazon Echo.
-It does not work with Google Assistant, though.
+It does not work as smoothly with Google Assistant, though.

 No. Blink cameras use standard infrared night vision that is not colorized, so you’ll get a pretty grainy picture at night.